|Legler Systems Company|||||Summary|||||Contact Us|||||Help|||||Home||||

 3. The last data record added or modified is displayed by entering "Q" to the Trans-Code prompt and pressing function key F2.
 Successive records are automatically retrieved chronologically by system date each time function key F5 is pressed.
 Reverse order retrieval is performed by using function key F6.

 4. Automatic ID number lookup and assignment from the name initials of vendors, customers, employees and products.
 If duplicate name initials are found, then a pop-up help window is displayed, so the operator can select a specific vendor, customer, employee or product.
 This number lookup feature handles both uppercase letters and lowercase letters entered by the user.
 The "#" character enables the user to lookup a ID number by name or phone number.

 5. The General Ledger (GL) account code name is displayed automatically on data entry screens when the GL account code is entered for on-the-fly operator verification.

 6. System options for date entry of 6 or 8 digits allow for user preference in month-day-year or year-month-day sequence.

-7. Online help message about any data field, report parameter prompt or error message is displayed at any time in a separate Help Message Window by simply pressing function key F1.
+7. Online help message about any data field, report parameter prompt or error message is displayed in a separate Help Message Window by simply pressing function key F1.
 The Help Message Window size is either 78x11 with the basic application window size of 80x25 or 78x22 with a larger Command Prompt window size of 80x50.
 The Help Message Window temporarily overlays the bottom half of the basic application window.

 8. When using larger application windows (80x50), more information is displayed at one time; thereby, eliminating the need for the user to switch to a second data entry screen or page.
-Also, real-time dashboards can be displayed under the application menu when the Dashboard-ID field is set for the user (User Control Record).
+Also, real-time dashboards are displayed under the application menu when the Dashboard-ID field is set for the user (User Control Record).

 9. The left mouse button and keyboard function keys are operationally interchangeable for greater operator flexibility.